iip-ecosphere/platform/platform/connectors/connectors.basyx/README.md

-# Connectors Component AAS extension in the Transport Layer of the IIP-Ecosphere platform
+# Connectors Component AAS extension in the Transport Layer of the oktoflow platform

 Asset Administration Shell (AAS) providing bi-directional access to machines and already installed platforms based on the IIP-Ecosphere AAS abstraction.